Air Quality in Cornwall

 We are measuring nitrogen dioxide at several locations around the county using ‘diffusion tubes’.
 These are small plastic tubes that sample nitrogen dioxide for one month before being sent to a laboratory for analysis.
 The results give us a good idea of where pollution levels are highest.

-At some locations we also have monitors that continually measure nitrogen dioxide or particulate matter.
+At some locations we also have monitors.
+These continually measure nitrogen dioxide or particulate matter.
 These are located in some of the most polluted locations to help us identify particular patterns or times of day when pollution is highest.

 Reports on air quality in Cornwall, based upon our monitoring, are produced annually.